AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 ### **Built Technologies** (Nashville, TN)
 #### **Full-Stack Software Engineer/2018-Present**

 As a Software Engineer at Built Technologies, I've worked in a rapidly paced startup environment in the fintech space building out features in React.js, Can.js, Node.js, and PHP.
-While there, I have been especially focused on re-architecting legacy portions of our application, and improving the quality of our deliverables by laying the groundwork needed to implement both end to end and unit testing.
+While there, I have been especially focused on rearchitecting legacy portions of our application, and improving the quality of our deliverables by laying the groundwork needed to implement both end to end and unit testing.

 Strengths include: